Using ollama on the Minnesota HPC cluster

 Installing ollama #

-You probably do not have sufficient right to write to /usr/, so the alternative is to download the binary and to install it somewhere in your home directory.
+You probably do not have sufficient right to write to /usr/, so the alternative is to download the binary here and to install somewhere where you can find it.1

 You should now be able to start ollama; as a check you can look at your version number